Kenchu123/Distributed-Log-Querier/README.md

 ### Configuration

-Set all machines' hostnames and ports in `.config.yml` file.
+Set all machines' hostnames and ports in the `.config.yml` file.

 ```yaml
 machines: